ella-TAS/featherline/README.md

 # featherline
-generic algorithm for analog feather movement in Celeste
+genetic algorithm for analog feather movement in Celeste

 created by tntfalle, Kataiser, cake